Posts

 When is Legal Action Threatened by a Parish Council Legal - And at What Cost to Residents?

 Recently, Betley Parish Council passed a resolution at an extraordinary meeting.
 The resolution passed, seemingly unanimously since no counter resolutions were recorded, might surprise those residents who take the issue of freedom of speech seriously and responsibly.
 The resolution?
-To consider pursuing legal action for libel — against this blog.
+To consider the possibility of pursuing legal action for libel — against this blog.
 According to the official Minutes: “Members considered that the ongoing inaccurate statements being published in the blog, were of a libellous nature, and intended to discredit not only the Parish Council, but also individuals.
 RESOLVED: (a) That the Clerk makes provisional enquiries into the possibility of taking legal action for libel, against the author of the blog, together with the costs involved.”
 Surprisingly, no one from the Parish Council contacted the author of the Blog before this public allegation was made.
-No evidence was cited, no opportunity was offered to clarify or correct anything either. ...
+No evidence was cited, no opportunity was offered to clarify or corr...

 More Allegations!